K1DBO/slice-master-6000/README.md

 #### Take control of your Flex 6000 series radio's slice receivers with Slice Master 6000.

 # Features
-#### Simplifies CW Skimmer configuration
+#### Configures and launches CW Skimmer per slice automatically depending on mode
 #### Colors CW Skimmer spots with N1MM Logger+ multipliers
-#### Launches CW Skimmer automatically depending on mode
-#### Launches GRITTY automatically depending on mode
+#### Configures and launches GRITTY per slice automatically depending on mode
 #### Aggregates CW Skimmer and GRITTY spots into a single telnet connection
+#### Configures and launches DM780 per slice automatically depending on mode
+#### Supports per slice and TX following HRD TCP client connections
 #### Synchronizes slice and panadapter attributes between slices
 #### Provides audio mixer panel with solo, mute, and presets
-#### Supports HRD TCP client connections

-Slice Master 6000's primary focus is on dynamically configuring and launching CW Skimmer to work with the slice receivers in your radio.
-A CW Skimmer instance can be launched for any active slice so long as its panadapter is assoicated with a DAX IQ channel.
-Clicking on a signal in the CW Skimmer window will cause the associated slice receiver to change frequency.
+Slice Master 6000's primary focus is on dynamically configuring and launching other third party programs to work with the slice receivers in your radio.
+A program instance can be launched for any active slice so long as its panadapter is assoicated with the necessary resources.
+Two way communication between Slice Master and the programs it launches is maintained.
+Clicking on a signal in the CW Skimmer window, for example, will cause the associated slice receiver to change frequency.
 Likewise, changing the frequency of a slice receiver will cause the associated CW Skimmer to follow along.

-Slice Master 6000 is not just for CW.
-It's powerful slice and panadapter synchronization features, and it's convienient audio mixer panel make it useful in any mode.
-It's HRD TCP listener provides Flex specific functionality to HRD clients that cannot be found anywhere else.
+Slice Master 6000 is not just for managing other third party programs.
+It's powerful slice and panadapter synchronization features, and it's convienient audio mixer panel make it useful when used alone.
+Even when Slice Master does not control the third party program, it's HRD TCP listener provides Flex specific functionality to HRD clients that cannot be found anywhere else.

 # Getting Started